Libraries & toolchains

 Build integration

-Using CMake to properly consuming a ROCm library
+Using CMake to properly consume a ROCm library

 cmake_minimum_required(VERSION 3.5)